31 Jul What is the Difference between Divorce and Annulment?

 In addition, any fraudulent misrepresentation that alters the nature of the marriage may provide grounds for annulment.
 These include:

 - Lying about a lack of desire to have children (or a desire to have them)

 - One spouse is an illegal immigrant and only wants to get married to obtain citizenship rights

 - Lying about drug or alcohol addiction

 - The wife fails to inform the husband that she’s currently pregnant with another man’s child

 In most instances, the marriage must be short-lived and very few joint assets have been accumulated for an annulment to be granted.
 Since an annulment essentially reverses the marriage, there is typically no property division associated with the decree.
 However, if the couple seeking an annulment has a child together, the court has the right to make decisions regarding child custody and child support issues.

 If you believe you entered into a marriage based on fraudulent information and would like to seek an annulment, Jeffrey M. Bloom can help.
-He has been handling divorce and family law matters for individuals in the West New York and Hackensack areas for more than 20 years, and he can advise you as to whether you qualify for an annulment in New Jersey.
+He has been handling divorce and family law matters for individuals in the West New York area for more than 20 years, and he can advise you as to whether you qualify for an annulment in New Jersey.